nginxinc/nginx-azure-workshops/labs/lab5/readme.md

 ## Introduction

-In this lab, you will configure Nginx4Azure to Proxy and Load Balance several different backend systems, including Nginx Ingress Controllers in AKS, and a Windows VM.
+In this lab, you will configure NGINXaaS to Proxy and Load Balance several different backend systems, including Nginx Ingress Controllers in AKS, and a Windows VM.
 You will create and configure the needed Nginx config files, and then verify access to these systems.
 The Docker containers, VMs, or AKS Pods are running simple websites that represent web applications.
-You will also configure and load balance traffic to a Redis in-memory cache running in the AKS cluster.
-The AKS Clusters and Nginx Ingress Controllers provide access to these various K8s workloads.
+You will also optionally configure and load balance traffic to a Redis in-memory cache running in the AKS cluster.
+The AKS Clusters and Nginx Ingress Controllers provide access to these various Kubernetes workloads.

 NGINX aaS | AKS | Nginx Ingress | Redis
 :-----------------:|:-----------------:|:-----------------:|:-----------------: